 The maple syrup that comes from a Bigleaf Maple tree goes through a long process from photosynthesis to ending up in an artisan bottle of Kleekhoot Gold Bigleaf Maple Syrup.

 On Vancouver Island in Hupacasath Traditional Territory, the best tapping time is when the air temperatures return above the freezing point after a winter cold snap.
 In the Alberni Valley, this usually happens anytime between December and March, with the bulk of production occurring in January and February.

 When we decide which trees to tap for sap collection we are looking for a tree that is over 30 centimetres in diameter.
 This helps reduce the risk of of damage and ensure good flows of sap.
 These trees are not the largest or oldest in the forest.
 Younger trees provide much more sap.
 And areas that are rich in groundwater are additionally beneficial for sap production.

 Once we have collected the sap from the Big Leaf Maple it takes roughly three gallons of Bigleaf Maple sap to make one 200mL bottle of syrup.
 We do not use any added sugars in our process – we only deliver the pure unadulterated sweetness that our trees provide.
 We condense the sap to the same 66% sugar content that other maple syrup producers use.

-To learn more about how Bigleaf Maple Syrup is made, read our Frequently Asked Questions.
+Watch a video on How We Make Bigleaf Maple Syrup or read our Frequently Asked Questions.